UPDATE: Looks like this post is moot as of today 3/24/2016 due to Docker for Mac and Docker for Windows betas coming out

 I then created the docker instace based on the new docker image with the following command:

 You should receive the sha of your new container instance.
-To see the instance information run docker ps
+To see the instance information run docker ps.
+The result is

 As you can see this shows the mapping from the host port of 45001 to the container instance port of 11211 (defaul for memcached).